pypyr/pypyr/README.rst

         parameter2: value2
       run: True # optional.
 Runs this step if True, skips step if False.
 Defaults to True if not specified.
       skip: False # optional.
 Skips this step if True, runs step if False.
 Defaults to False if not specified.
+      swallow: False # optional.
+Swallows any errors raised by the step.
+Defaults to False if not specified.

   # optional.
   on_success: